Yoga studio, Clissold park, Hackney Yoga,

 YOGA STUDIO

 Mudra - a place to pause, breathe and be.
-Our yoga studio is unique in a busy city in that it offers a real sense of time and space, and a grounding but light energy.
-A beautiful setting opposite Clissold Park N16 with classes for all from Flow to Dynamic and Restore and Yin.
-A studio to step into at complete ease, be expertly guided, a space to immerse in your health and wellbeing and deepen or newly explore a yoga or wellbeing practice.
-Independent and run with passion and care since 2013.
+A beautiful studio and setting opposite Clissold Park N16 (Stoke Newingon) with yoga classes for all from Flow to Dynamic and Restore to Yin.
+A studio that honours the lineage and knowledge of ancient energy practices while blending in new scientific understandings and techniques.
+A dedicated wellness space to immerse in your health and wellbeing and deepen or explore a new yoga or wellbeing practice.
+Independently run with passion for you and the community since 2013.

-Through body movement we encourage vitality and body freedom.
-Through breath we regulate and return to self.
-Through mindful presence we quieten and see.
+Through body movement we encourage vitality and freedom.
+Through breath we regulate and centre.
+Through mindful presence we quieten and calm.
 All this combines into 'Yoga' as a state of being centred, whole and present.
-Our teachers and classes offer a full range from the total beginner to explore and be at ease to the dedicated to deepen and dive in.
+Our teachers and classes offer a full range from the total beginner to explore and the dedicated to deepen and dive in.

 A SPACE TO PAUSE, BREATHE & BE